The Constitution of the Youngstown State University Student Government Association

 - To assume the functions and duties of the President should the latter be declared temporarily incapacitated by the Executive Committee and the Vice President for Student Affairs.

 - To act as the liaison between SGA and the Academic Affairs division of YSU.

 Section 5: Succession and Vacancies

-4. If the positions of President, Executive Vice President, and Vice President for Student Life all become vacant, the Vice President for University Affairs shall fill the position of President and shall select from the Legislative Assembly an Executive Vice President.
+- If the positions of President, Executive Vice President, and Vice President for Student Life all become vacant, the Vice President for Assessment and Enrichment shall fill the position of President and shall select from the Legislative Assembly an Executive Vice President.

-5. If the positions of President, Executive Vice President, Vice President for Student Life and Vice President for University Affairs all become vacant, the Legislative Assembly shall elect a President from its membership.
+- If the positions of President, Executive Vice President, Vice President for Student Life and Vice President for Assessment and Enrichment all become vacant, the Legislative Assembly shall elect a President from its membership.
 The Parliamentarian shall chair this meeting.
 The newly elected President shall select an Executive Vice President from the Legislative Assembly.

 Article V: Academic Senators